-In today’s digital age, the need for digital cash is a necessity.
+In today’s digital age, digital cash is becoming a necessity.
 Transacting privately and anonymously is an inherent human right.
 For centuries, humans have been transacting with precious metals or fiat-backed currencies which are both physical and fungible.

 Privacy is needed for many reasons, particularly in blockchain-based systems where data is transparent and public to anyone who downloads the blockchain.

 If you operate a business that accepts cryptocurrency as payment, then all client payments are sent to your wallet.
 This is analogous to having your bank account activity be public record, showing all of your clients and partners your bank account and all of the transactional history along with it.
 Many businesses charge clients and partners different rates for the same service.
 It would be beneficial for the business to keep this information as private as possible.